nuxeo-archives/nuxeo-box-api/README.md

 ---
 ## General information and motivation

-The **Nuxeo** addon _nuxeo-box-api_ provides REST API endpoints [Box](http://www.box.com) compliant.
+The **Nuxeo** addon _nuxeo-box-api_ is an implementation of [Box](http://www.box.com) api on top of Nuxeo repository.
 It transforms the Nuxeo repository in a Box complient storage backend.
 Use cases of such an approach are:
-- light integration on continuous integration chain for your development
+- light integration on continuous integration chain for your Box development
 - on premise setup of Box stored content
 - extension of feature scope on your project (workflow, conversions, ...)